gardener/machine-controller-manager/docs/proposals/hotupdate-instances.md

 We should only fix [MCM Issue#751](https://github.com/gardener/machine-controller-manager/issues/751) in the MachineClass reconciliation and let it enqueue the machines as it does today.
 We additionally propose the following two things:

 1. Introduce a new annotation `last-applied-providerspec` on every machine resource.
-This will capture the last successfully applied `MachineClass.ProviderSpec` on this machine.
+This will capture the last successfully applied `MachineClass.ProviderSpec` on this instance.

 2. Enhance the machine reconciliation to include code to hot-update machine.